asseinfo/react-kanban/README.md

 <Board allowAddCard={{ on: 'bottom' }}  /> // in the bottom of the column
 <Board allowAddCard={{ on: 'top' }}  /> // at the top of the column

+#### `onCardNew`

+When the user adds a new card through the default card adder template, this callback will be called passing the updated board and the new card.

+This callback will not be called in an uncontrolled board.

 #### `onNewCardConfirm`

 When the user confirms a new card through the default card adder template, this callback will be called with a draft of a card with the title and the description typed by the user.